dpirlo/youtubecrawler/README.md

   **Why This wrapper?**
 ```
-This is wrapper is not limited to videos only it can scrape both channel and videos ;D
+This is wrapper is not limited to videos only it can scrape both channel and videos  seperately ;D
 ```
 __Have a look below__